Rufus River massacre

-The Rufus River Massacre was a massacre of 30–40 Aboriginal people that took place in 1841 along the Rufus River, in the Central Murray region, after three consecutive ambushes with "overlanders" (stock drovers) on the recently opened overland stock route, which followed an old Aboriginal route.
-The massacre occurred after an official party, including Protector of Aborigines, Matthew Moorhouse, along with police, was sent out by the Governor of South Australia, George Grey.
+The Rufus River Massacre was a massacre of at least 30–40 Aboriginal people that took place in 1841 along the Rufus River, in the Central Murray River region of New South Wales (now Australia).
+The massacre was conducted by a large group of South Australian Police, who were sent to the region by the Governor of South Australia, George Grey, after Indigenous warriors carried out a series of effective raids against settler overland drives.
+The police were augmented by armed volunteers and a separate party of overlanders who were already battling with Aboriginal people in the Rufus River area.
+The colony's Protector of Aborigines, Matthew Moorhouse, accompanied the punitive expedition.
+He was unsuccessful in his efforts to mediate a solution before the massacre occurred.

 Background

 The short Rufus River connects Lake Victoria, New South Wales with the Murray River, very close to both the current borders with Victoria to the south and South Australia to the west.

-The local Maraura people probably had their first encounter with Europeans when Charles Sturt travelled down the river in 1830.
-There is no record of other Europeans in the region until overlanders Joseph Hawdon and Charles Bonney drove 335 cattle from Sydney to Adelaide along the Murray River in 1838.
-Edward Eyre and Sturt followed this stock route, and by April 1841 at least 36 European parties had travelled the track, bringing with them about 480 people, 90,000 sheep and 15,000 cattle, as well as horses, bullocks, drays and goods into Aboriginal territories.
-The route followed well-established Aboriginal pathways, and various skirmishes were reported as the Europeans travelled through the region.
+The local Maraura people probably had their first encounter with the British when Charles Sturt travelled down the river in 1830.
+There is no record of other colonists in the region until overlanders Joseph Hawdon and Charles Bonney drove 335 cattle from Sydney to Adelaide along the Murray River in 1838.

+Edward Eyre and Sturt followed this stock route.
+By April 1841 at least 36 overlanding parties had travelled the track, bringing with them about 480 people; 90,000 sheep and 15,000 cattle; as well as horses, bullocks, drays and goods through the territory of the Maraura.